PhilibertDugas/PhilibertDugas.github.io/_posts/2016-07-02-load-testing.md

 200
 ```

 So we see some improvements here.
 We received the `AsyncHeaders` and it printed out the status code value.
 Problem is, we didn't handle the `AsyncChunk` and `AsyncEnd`.
-Turns out that a `Task` will execute it's function and stop afterwards.
+Turns out that a `Task` will execute the function and stop afterwards.
 Since the response is sent in 3 different messages, we want to loop until we receive the `AsyncEnd` message.

 The final iteration looks like this: